-The Greenlink project requires planning permission in Ireland and Wales.
+The Greenlink project has required onshore and offshore planning consents in both Wales and Ireland.
 A electricity grid connection agreement for 500MW is already in place between Greenlink and the UK’s National Grid for a connection at Pembroke Substation in Wales.

 In Wales, Greenlink will consist of a converter station sited close to the existing Pembroke substation and underground cabling that will predominantly be routed across agricultural land.